ml-opensource/Playbook/README.md

 #### iOS Team Meeting
 This is the main meeting in the iOS team, where we talk about the latest things happening in our team.
 General direction of the team, brief general team performance review, what people need help with, amount of workload, should we use or not _that_ framework, etc. This happens in the first Monday of each month.

-#### Mobile Show and Tell Meeting
+#### Friday Tech Talk
-This is a monthly meeting, that occurs on the third Friday of every month.
-Members of the iOS and Android team talk about anything cool that they implemented recently.
+This is a monthly meeting, that occurs on the fourth Friday of every month.
+Anyone in the engineering team can talk about anything cool that they implemented recently.
 It could be using some new technology, some cool framework, a nice animation, a clever algorithm or anything similar to this.
-Traditionally, there's beer for presenters and attendees.

-#### Quarterly Company Catch-up
+The meeting is held in the Copenhagen office, but if anyone from other offices wants to attend, we can enable a video call.

+#### Monthly Briefing

-This is a quarterly meeting, where the board tells all the employees how the company did in the last quarter and what our targets and short, mid and long-term plans are.
-You'll find out if the sales and production are on track, below or ahead of target, and anything else relevant to the company.
-It's not only a presentation, feel free to ask questions.
+This is a monthly meeting, where the management tells all the employees how the company did in the last month and what our targets and short, mid and long-term plans are.
+Topics covered are sales, projects, cases, tech, events, staff and others.

 # Your First Day
+- Meet with the [Head of iOS](https://nodes.slack.com/messages/@chco), your [manager](https://nodes.slack.com/messages/@mofa) and your Nodes Buddy.
 - Join [our private git](https://github.com/nodes-projects) and ask [Chris](https://nodes.slack.com/messages/@chco) to add you to the correct groups.
 - Get the cert sign request and private key from [this private repo here](https://github.com/nodes-projects/keyring-ios).
 Add the private key to your Keychain and from now on, always use this certificate signing request when creating new certificates on the developer portal.
 - Install the latest Xcode.
 Ideally, from the [Apple developer portal](https://developer.apple.com/download/more/) and not from the App Store.
 If you got it from the App Store, that's ok too.
-- Get another iOS developer to invite you to our developer account.
+- Get another iOS developer to invite you to our developer accounts.
 - We want you to help us make great open source software.
 So get another iOS developer to invite you to  [our GitHub organisation](https://github.com/nodes-ios).
 Make sure you enable your 2FA on GitHub.
 Our client projects are on [our private git](https://github.com/nodes-projects) and our public ones are on [GitHub](https://github.com/nodes-ios).
 - Set up your git keys properly, so you can pull and push from both git servers.
-- Ask an iOS colleague to invite you to Hockey
-- You should have been invited to our Slack, Trello, and Postman accounts.
+- You should have been invited to our Slack, JIRA, and Postman accounts.
 Talk to [Jacob](https://nodes.slack.com/messages/@jafr) if you're missing access.
-- Make sure to read the description of our [iOS stack on our engineering blog](https://engineering.nodesagency.com/our-stacks/ios/).
-That article goes hand in hand with this playbook here.
 - Make sure to read the [Nodes Handbook](https://docs.google.com/document/d/1E4ZyGqIKDttGlJ0c0rEkNy2lxP-n1PBwQzuaESbLnpw/edit) (private document).
 That is meant for all employees, and tells a bit of our history, how we got here, but also how we handle different tasks.
-- We love eating cake, and we hope you do too.
-We'll use any excuse to do it.
-So we'll ask you to have [Simon](https://nodes.slack.com/messages/@siej) add your birthday to the calendar, so we can get you a big birthday cake and celebrate.
-- We have Facebook groups for internal semi-official announcements.
-Ask a colleague to add you to the groups.
+- We use [Happeo](https://app.happeo.com/home) for internal (semi)official announcements.
+Talk to [Jacob](https://nodes.slack.com/messages/@jafr) if you're missing access.

 # Tools We Use
 Our main communication tool is [**Slack**](https://nodes.slack.com).
 We use this for daily communication.